mayasharma2110/Treat-Yourself/README.md

 * To have the ability to view past orders I have made from my profile.

-* To have the ability to rate products I have previously tried.
+* To have the ability to rate and review products I have previously tried.

 ### Scope

 Key features to be included based on user stories are:

 * Responsive website on mobile, tablet and laptop size devices.

+* There will be a consistent navigation bar across all pages showing the user links to home, products, the option to search the site, links to view products based on different categories or sorting options and their shopping bag.
+If the user is not logged in there will be links to register or login.
+If the user is logged in there will be links to logout and view their profile.
+If the user is logged in as an admin there will be a link to add a new product to the store.

 * The home page will contain a selection of the products available on the site to entice users to view the products in more detail and hopefully make a purchase.